Sentences of imprisonment for young people

 - Some young people may be supervised with an Intensive Supervision and Surveillance programme (ISS) if that additional level of intervention is thought important.

-Missed appointments and failure to engage in the release plan may mean that the young person is taken back to court, or in some cases recalled to prison directly, for breach of the conditions of release.
+Missed appointments and failure to engage in the release plan may mean that the young person is taken back to court.
+In some cases recalled to prison directly, for breach of the conditions of release.
 If a young person appears in court for breach they may be fined or sent back to prison for all or part of the rest of their sentence.

 Contact details East Dorset